Hainan Eld’s Deer

 Scientific name: Rucervus eldii

 IUCN Red List: Endangered

 State Key Protected Animal List of China: Class I

-The Kadoorie Conservation China Department (KCC) has been working with Hainan Bangxi Provincial Nature Reserve since 2015 to alleviate threats to the survival of the Hainan Eld’s Deer.
-We adopted a multi-pronged approach of habitat enhancement, management advisory, capacity building, patrol facilities construction, awareness raising and lobbying.
-The deer population in Bangxi doubled in the past few years, and the habitat quality and management level have greatly improved.
+In 2015, the Kadoorie Conservation China Department (KCC) was invited by Hainan Bangxi Provincial Nature Reserve (BXNR) to contribute to the conservation of Hainan Eld’s Deer.
+To alleviate the threats of poaching and habitat degradation, we adopted a multi-pronged approach of habitat enhancement, management advisory, capacity building, patrol facilities construction, awareness raising and lobbying.
+Through years of close collaboration, the management of BXNR has greatly improved, and both habitat quality and deer number have steadily increased.

 Moreover, to promote science-based conservation, we are collaborating with various national and international institutions to study the genetics, habitat and diet requirements of Eld’s Deer.
 In 2018, we held an international conference at Phnom Penh, Cambodia, that aims to facilitate exchange and collaboration among researchers, managers and practitioners working on the Eld’s Deer.
 And in 2021, we published a peer-reviewed scientific article that provided an overview of the past and recent research on Hainan Eld’s Deer, including our own experience and study results relevant to the conservation of the species.

 It is hoped that our long-term effort would not only facilitate recovery of Hainan Eld’s Deer in China, but also benefit the species globally as a whole.